smikitky/chatgpt-md-translator/README.md

 ### Output File Name (`OUTPUT_FILE_PATTERN`)

 By default, the content of the input file will be overwritten with the translated content.
-If you prefer to save the new content in a different directory or under a different filename, you can specify a pattern to transform the input path into the output path.
+If you prefer to save the new content in a different directory or as a different file name, you can specify a pattern to transform the input path into the output path.
 For example, when the input file is `/projects/abc/docs/tutorial/index.md`, you can set `OUTPUT_FILE_PATTERN="{dir}/i18n/{basename}-es.md"` to write the translated content to `/projects/abc/docs/tutorial/i18n/index-es.md`.
+Ensure the target directory has been created beforehand.
 The following placeholders are available:

 - `{dir}`: `/projects/abc/docs/tutorial` (absolute directory path)
-- `{main}`: `/projects/abc/docs/tutorial/index` (entire path minus the extension)
 - `{filename}`: `index.md`
-- `{basename}`: `index` (the filename without the extension)
+- `{basename}`: `index` (filename without extension)
+- `{main}`: `/projects/abc/docs/tutorial/index` (dir + basename)
 - `{ext}`: `md`
-- When `BASE_DIR` is defined in the config file:
+- Additionally, when `BASE_DIR` is defined in the config file:
   - `{basedir}`: `/projects/abc/docs` (the `BASE_DIR` itself)
   - `{reldir}`: `tutorial` (relative to `BASE_DIR`)
   - `{relmain}`: `tutorial/index` (relative to `BASE_DIR`)